VicAdri/Yelp-Dataset-Project-in-SQL/README.md

 The Project offers a structured environment where one can apply their SQL knowledge to practical scenarios, such as querying databases, manipulating data, and performing complex analytics tasks.
 It provides a platform for learners to experiment, make mistakes, and learn from them, ultimately fostering a deeper understanding of SQL and its applications in data science.

 I am privilaged to take part in this project.
 Check out my work on the files posted above.

+The project involve:

+Part 1: Yelp Dataset Profiling and Understanding